zielmicha/capnp.nim/README.md

 # capnp.nim
 Cap'n Proto bindings for Nim

 capnp.nim is a Nim implementation of Cap'n Proto serialization scheme.
-It's work in progress, see [TODO.md](TODO.md).
-The RPC features are not implemented now, but will probably be someday.
+Serialization/deserialization is work in progress, but most thing are implemented (see [TODO.md](TODO.md)).
+The RPC features are currently in works.

 ## Installing